Boogie Superstar

-Boogie Superstar is a rhythm video game by Electronic Arts.
-It is the sequel to the game Boogie.
+Boogie Superstar is a rhythm video game by Electronic Arts and a sequel to the game Boogie.

-NGamer magazine initially reported that the title would support the Wii Balance Board, writing that it was to be a "board-based dance-a-thon"; however, Electronic Arts confirmed that while the title would include a microphone to sing along to, it will not support the Wii Balance Board.
+NGamer magazine initially reported that the title would support the Wii Balance Board, writing that it was to be a "board-based dance-a-thon", but Electronic Arts confirmed that while the title includes a microphone to sing along to, it does not support the Wii Balance Board.

 Gameplay

 Like the original game, Boogie Superstar features both singing and dancing.
 The game is based around the premise of a talent contest.

 The karaoke gameplay is similar to other singing games such as SingStar and Karaoke Revolution.
 To score, the player must sing in time and in tune with the lyrics as they scroll at the bottom of the screen, with a musical staff to indicate the correct pitch and where the player's current pitch is.
 Rather than using phonetic detection, the game bases the score on how well the player matches the rhythm and pitch.

 In contrast to the freestyle dancing in the last game, the game mechanic in Boogie Superstar involves players waggling the Wii Remote to simple two-beat prompts, such as swinging the Remote side-to side or up and down in time to on screen directions.